Skip to main content

 Testosterone’s role extends far beyond secondary sexual characteristics; it is a key regulator of how your body utilizes and stores energy.
 It directly influences insulin sensitivity, which is the body’s ability to effectively use glucose from the bloodstream.

-When are suboptimal, cells can become resistant to insulin’s signals, leading to higher blood sugar levels and increased fat storage, particularly visceral fat ∞ the metabolically active fat that surrounds your organs and is a known contributor to cardiovascular strain.
+When testosterone levels are suboptimal, cells can become resistant to insulin’s signals, leading to higher blood sugar levels and increased fat storage, particularly visceral fat ∞ the metabolically active fat that surrounds your organs and is a known contributor to cardiovascular strain.
 By improving this hormonal signaling, the body can manage glucose more efficiently, a critical factor for anyone with a heart condition.
 This is a foundational concept ∞ hormonal balance is inextricably linked to metabolic health, and by extension, cardiovascular stability.

 Testosterone directly influences how the body manages blood sugar and fat storage, which are critical factors in cardiovascular health.